 2 tbsp salt

-Heat a non stick pan over medium heat.
+Heat a non stick pan with the measured oil over medium heat.
 Add the chopped serrano, ginger and garlic.
 Stir for a 30 seconds and make sure the garlic doesn’t burn.
 Add the chopped onions and cook for 5 minutes until they turn translucent.
 Add tomatoes and cook for 10 minutes until the tomatoes soften.

 Uncover and make sure the squash and potatoes are cooked well.
 Insert a small knife into the center of veggie and make sure they are cooked through.
 They should to still hold their shape but also be tender.